 Among 4533 elderly patients with MBC, 30.16% used chemotherapy.
 Chemotherapy rate decreased with age.
 Interaction term approach did not show significant interaction between age and access in each specification.
 Both interaction term and subgroup analysis showed that the local area treatment rate was positively associated with immediate chemotherapy use across patient age.
 In addition, subgroup analysis showed among patients who were 85+ years old, the local area oncologist supply was negatively associated with chemotherapy use.
 This effect was not observed among younger age groups.
 Our results suggest that estimating all patients in one equation with dummies and interactions can hide results.
 By estimating each group separately, subgroup analysis showed that provider access is paramount for age subgroup 85 years or older.

 Our access measures suggest that access to cancer care affects chemotherapy choice among elderly patients whose clinical evidence is uncertain.
 This can be attributable to local practice style and physician concern of real benefits of chemotherapy.
 The local area chemotherapy practice styles affect chemotherapy choice for patients across age except patients aged between 80 to 84 years old; provider access plays an important role for patients 85 years or older.
 The more certain the evidence with age, the more access may affect chemotherapy choice.

 access, aging, cancer, chemotherapy, geographic variation, subgroup

 Includes bibliographical references (pages 170-181).

 Copyright 2010 Shaowei Wan

 Wan, Shaowei.
-"Investigating age varying effect of access to cancer care on immediate choice of chemotherapy among elderly women with metastatic breast cancer." dissertation, University of Iowa, 2010.
+"Investigating age varying effect of access to cancer care on immediate choice of chemotherapy among elderly women with metastatic breast cancer."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.